JhonMohonrey/JhonMohonrey/README.md

 ###

-<p align="left">Hi I'm Jhon Ramos a Front-End Developer based in Philippines.<br>🧩 Tools and Technologies I Experiment With:</p>
+<p align="left">Hi, I'm Jhon Ramos a passionate Full-Stack Developer based in the Philippines.
+I love turning ideas into functional web applications and enjoy collaborating with other developers to build clean, efficient, and meaningful products.</p>

 ###